 Use one of the following procedures to deactivate Rights Management.

 |You can also use the Windows PowerShell cmdlet, Disable-Aadrm, to deactivate Rights Management.|

-In the left pane, click service settings.
+In the left pane, expand SERVICE SETTINGS.

-In the rights management section, click deactivate.
+On the rights management page, click deactivate.

 When prompted Do you want to deactivate Rights Management?, click deactivate.